Subscribe To This Site

 It's good hot or cold.
 It will store in the fridge for a couple of days if need be.

-An easy way to make cider
+An easy way to make homebrew cider

 Cider is very easy to make if you have a plentiful supply of apples.
 You don't need to use traditional cider apples - practically any variety will produce an agreeable brew.